LibreCourseUY/libreblog/content/home.md

 Welcome to LibreCourseUY's dev log!

-In this page, we document everything we do, from codenights, events, project (and their progress), in this page!
+In this page, we document everything we do, from codenights, events, project (and their progress), etc.

 <div style="
   border-left: 4px solid;